One-Versus-Others Attention: Scalable Multimodal Integration for Biomedical Data: Introduction

 \section{Introduction}

 Multimodal learning has emerged as a promising approach, which enables joint learning from multiple modalities of data (e.g., text and images).
 Combining different modalities allows for a more comprehensive and accurate understanding of tasks such as clinical decision support \cite{ming2022deep, golovanevsky2022multimodal, hayat2022medfuse}, image and video captioning \cite{yu2019multimodal, seo2022end}, audio-visual speech recognition \cite{sterpu2018attention}, and sentiment analysis \cite{poria2018multimodal}.
 Multimodal learning has been explored through various methods in machine learning and deep learning.
 While feature-level integration was mostly used in more traditional machine learning algorithms, Neural Networks have allowed for the intermediate fusion of modalities at any layer and late fusion at the decision-making stage.
 However, these fusion paradigms lack a key component - capturing explicit interaction between modalities.
 For example, in detecting Alzheimer's Disease, genetic features help reinforce and ground the clinical information and thus lead to more robust decision-making \cite{golovanevsky2022multimodal}.
 Such relevant interactions can be captured through the attention mechanism.
-Popular multimodal models, such as LXMERT \cite{tan2019lxmert} and ViLBERT \cite{lu2019vilbert}, use a fusion method that captures interactions between modalities using \textit{cross-attention}.
-On the other hand, models such as VisualBERT \cite{li2019visualbert} and VL-BERT \cite{su2019vl} use early fusion, where vision and language inputs are concatenated early to learn multimodal through \textit{self-attention}.
+Popular multimodal models, such as LXMERT \cite{tan2019lxmert} and BLIP \cite{li2022blip}, use a fusion method that captures interactions between modalities using \textit{cross-attention}.
+On the other hand, models such as VisualBERT \cite{li2019visualbert} and LLaVA \cite{liu2024visual} use early fusion, where vision and language inputs are concatenated early to learn multimodal through \textit{self-attention}.
+The clinical domain embraced these approaches, with multimodal models like MedFuseNet \cite{sharma2021medfusenet} and ARMOUR \cite{liu2023attention} using cross-attention for medical vision question answering and mortality prediction.
+In parallel, models such as BioViL-T \cite{bannur2023learning} and MMBERT \cite{khare2021mmbert} employ early fusion through self-attention for disease prediction and report generation.